hamed8080/chat/CONTRIBUTING.md

 Your PR should mention the number of the GitHub issue your work is addressing.

-Most PRs should be against the `master` branch.
+Most PRs should be against the `main` branch.
 If your change is intended for a specific release, you should also create a separate branch that cherry-picks your commit onto the associated release branch.